MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-monitoring-and-self-healing.md

 - M365-security-compliance
 f1.keywords:
 - NOCSH
+ms.custom:
+- seo-marvel-apr2020
-description: "Information about Office 365's monitoring and self-healing capabilities."
+description: "In this article you will, learn about the monitoring and self-healing capabilities of Microsoft Office 365."
 ---

 # Office 365 Monitoring and Self-Healing